aptos-labs/aptos-core/developer-docs-site/docs/concepts/basics-gas-txn-fee.md

 1. `estimate_gas_unit_price`: This flag will estimate the gas unit price in the transaction using the same algorithm as the [`estimate_gas_price`](https://fullnode.devnet.aptoslabs.com/v1/spec#/operations/estimate_gas_price) API.
 2. `estimate_max_gas_amount`: This flag will find the maximum possible gas you can use, and it will simulate the transaction to tell you the actual `gas_used`.

-## Using simulation to estimate the gas
+### Simulation steps

-The algorithm for finding the correct amount of gas for a transaction is as follows:
+The simulation steps for finding the correct amount of gas for a transaction are as follows:

 1. Estimate the gas via simulation with both `estimate_gas_unit_price` and `estimate_max_gas_amount` set to `true`.
 2. Use the `gas_unit_price` in the returned transaction as your new transaction’s `gas_unit_price`.